j3ffh95/Futbol-Website-Project/README.md

 # Midterm-Project
-Midterm Project  from class ET-712
+Midterm Project  from class ET-712 with professor Luna Ramires!